 A refresh of the GUI should show the new database on the Status tab under the “Test Configuration Database→List:” drop down menu.
 Then just choose the Load Behavior for the new database and click “Load”

-Candela Technologies, Suite A, 2026 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)
+Candela Technologies, Suite 201, 2417 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)

-Generally, the kernel version should be upgraded match the LANforge software version which is found on the LANforge software downloads page.
+Generally, the kernel version should be upgraded to match the LANforge software version which is found on the LANforge software downloads page.

-/usr/local/bin/kinstall_ct<You current kernel version>.bash
+/usr/local/bin/kinstall_ct<Your current kernel version>.bash

 cd /home tar -cvzf lanforge_bkup.tar.gz lanforge